vocksel/import/README.md

 local foo, bar = import("./Module", { "foo", "bar" })
 ```

-If your datamodel is set to game, children of Roblox services can be imported by starting the path with a name of a service:
+If your dataModel is set to `game` (this is true by default), children of Roblox services can be imported by starting the path with a name of a service:

 ```lua
 -- local module = require(game:GetService("ReplicatedStorage").module)